 The purpose of this module is to prepare students for the world of work where interpersonal relationships form the foundation of the business environment.
-Give them the necessary skills and knowledge of interviews.
+Also, by providing them with the necessary interviewing abilities and skills.

 Upon completion of this module students should be able to: